-Your baby has turned 3-4 months and all of sudden, they cry when you put them in the sling when they previously enjoyed it and were perfectly content.
+Your newborn has a tendency to cry when you put them in the sling or your baby has turned 3-4 months and all of sudden, they cry when you put them in the sling when they previously enjoyed it and were perfectly content.
 They push away, cry, kick off when you put them in the sling, won’t settle down or move their head around in frustration.

 So what’s happening then?
 Lots, actually!
 First, remember that it’s nothing you’re doing wrong.
 In fact you’re doing an awesome job of carrying your baby and responding to their needs, so don’t worry.
 Second, it’s not necessarily the sling that is a problem, so don’t rush off to buy something new, we can look at making some adjustments in the first instance.